 The Bull Run Run is about having fun.
-We don’t have a lot of rules, but since we generally have over 300 runners, we have to have some.
+We don’t have a lot of rules, but since we generally have a fairly large field of runners, we have to have some.

 Additionally, there are several admonitions (“warnings”) that we think you should consider.

 Finally, there are questions that many have.
 We put the answers to those common questions here.
-If you have other questions that you think should be answered here, please let the RD know.
+If you have other questions that you think should be answered here, please let the RDs know.

-If anything on this page is unclear, ask the RD for guidance.
-Contact the RD.
+If anything on this page is unclear, ask the RDs for guidance.
+Contact the RDs.

 - Littering: Littering is strictly prohibited.
 Nothing should go on the ground—even in the aid station.
 Trash should go in the proper receptacle.
 For us, littering is a death penalty offense.